the-gizmo-dojo/board_meetings/MotionProposalTemplate.md

+**To submit a motion to be considered during a board meeting please email the following information to officers@thegizmodojo.com with the subject of "Motion Proposal"**

-# Title.
+ * Title.

-# Pertinent Category (finance, events, education, new business).
+ * Pertinent Category (finance, events, education, new business).

-# Motion wording (should be posed as imperative sentence).
+ * Motion wording (should be posed as imperative sentence).

-# Details and history.
+ * Details and history.